 If your application is a regular web app that runs on a server, and requires user authorization, you create a Web app.
 This option is based on the OAuth 2.0 authorization code grant type.
 During this flow, users authorize your application before it accesses any resources, and your app retrieves an access token and optionally a refresh token.

-- Click your user name and select Create New OAuth App. , and then click
+- Click Create New OAuth App. , and then click

 - Select Web app and click Continue.